Retaining top talent is important for all organisations, whether they’re small IT start-ups or internationally-renowned large-scale finance companies.

-“Happy employees are an essential component of any thriving business as workplace happiness can have a tangible impact on productivity and profitability,” says David Jones, Senior Managing Director at Robert Half Asia Pacific.
+“Happy employees are an essential component of any thriving business as workplace morale can have a tangible impact on productivity and profitability,” says David Jones, Senior Managing Director at Robert Half Asia Pacific.
 “Employees who are happy in their jobs are generally more productive, engaged, creative and less likely to leave the organisation, which directly impacts the bottom line, thereby enabling companies to remain competitive.”

-Rewarding staff also helps to improve the reputation of your organisation, ensuring it’s seen as a promising place to work, and one that is serious about securing the most capable and driven employees.
+As the hiring market heaps up, rewarding staff also helps to improve the reputation of your organisation, ensuring it’s seen as a promising place to work, and one that is serious about securing the most capable and driven employees.

 Traditional salary options aren’t everything